The Bionic guide to VAT on business energy

 Yes, business gas and electricity are subject to VAT.
 If your business is VAT registered, then you should be able to recover the VAT as input tax on your business expenses, subject to the normal VAT deduction rules.

-It’s important to stay on top of your contract renewals, to ensure you’re never paying more than you should.
+It’s important to stay on top of your contract renewals to ensure you’re never paying more than you should.
 With our Digital Renewals service, we handle all of this for you, for good.

 Should you pay VAT on gas and electricity for business?

 VAT is payable on all business and domestic energy usage.
 This means you'll pay VAT on any gas and electricity you use for work purposes.
 This applies whether at your business premises or working from home.
-If your business is VAT registered, then you should be able to claim back the VAT paid on your utility bills, as you can with other business-to-business transactions.
+If your business is VAT registered, you should be able to claim back the VAT paid on your utility bills, as you can with other business-to-business transactions.

 How much VAT is charged on gas and electricity?